espakm/fmmi/README.md

 This implementation performed much faster for (2^n-1)x(2^n-1) sized matrices than for (2^n)x(2^n) sized ones what approves that using padding would have been impractical.

+Three implementations are provided for matrix multiplication:

+  - `mul()`: classic, iterative matrix multiplication algorithm
+  - `mul_rec()`: recursive matrix multiplication as described in the article, extending the matrix to power of 2 size and filling up with zeros before the recursion starts
+  - `mul_rec_part()`: recursive matrix multiplication as described above, splitting off left or top vectors from odd-sized matrices.

 This method of partitioning has been applied only for the multiplication of odd sized matrices.
 For matrix inversion, the matrices have been extended with the